scottyschup/ruby-curriculum/language-basics/iteration.md

 line of code you don't have to write is one less to debug.

-In particular, one of the most common programming errors is to forget to increment the index variable aech time:
+In particular, one of the most common programming errors is to forget to increment the index variable each time:

 ```ruby
 i = 0